Axway/amplify-central/content/en/docs/amplify_relnotes/20220430_catalog_relnotes.md

 The following issues have been fixed in this release:

 * An issue preventing the deletion of an asset with multiple asset versions has been fixed.
-* The Product (Catalog) Manager role can manage assets and products.
-This inlucdes the setting of team ownership/sharing and the management of the lifecycle of an asset/product.
+* The Product (Catalog) Manager role can manage assets.
+This inlucdes the setting of team ownership/sharing and the management of the lifecycle of an asset.
 * The team developer role is limited to read only permissions to the access rights step of the asset wizard.

 ## Known limitations